zoep/alpaca/README.md

 The language scpecification can be found [here](http://courses.softlab.ntua.gr/compilers/2012a/llama2012.pdf) in greek.

-Llama is a functional programing language, inspired from Caml, featuring:
+Llama is a functional programing language, inspired by Caml, featuring:

 * Type Inference
-* High order functions
+* Higher order functions
 * User defined data types
 * Imperative features: destructive arrays, mutable variables, while and for loops